By Maria Merola

 2.)
 Tell the story to your children of the Exodus and the Gospel Passover.

 3.)
 Eat Roasted Lamb (if you can find it in the store), with bitter herbs (I use Dandelion Greens and/or Chicory in my salad); Eat this with Unleavened Bread for seven days.
 We may not eat leaven (yeast) or leavened bread for seven days, from the 14th - 21st of Abib (Leviticus 23:4-8).

 If you cannot find lamb, I believe beef is a good substitute.
-I do not believe in using chicken, because our Messiah was no chicken!
+I do not believe in using chicken or turkey, because our Messiah was not a chicken!
 When trying to kill a chicken, it runs away and squawks.
 When killing a lamb, it lays down quietly and allows you to slit his throat.
 Our Messiah fulfilled the pattern of the Passover Lamb, as well as the Red Heifer, therefore lamb or beef are acceptable metaphors, but not chicken.

 5.)
 Read the Scriptures out loud.
 We take turns with family members and rotate around the table, each reading ten verses, and then on to the next person, until we have completed reading.
 We also read about the Passover crucifixion in the Gospels.
 I will be publishing in a blog, a list of Scripture readings to follow from Exodus and the Gospels.

 While I am not against using a traditional Jewish Haggadah (Passover Service), I want to make it easy for those that feel intimidated by the idea of conducting a Passover Ceremony in their home.
 I do have a Renewed Covenant Passover Haggadah that I published years ago.
 I will also attach it to this blog later.